Women-Owned Farm Stands in Marin County

 Our very own founding and success is the product of two trailblazing women, Phyllis Faber and Ellen Straus, who pulled together the environmental and ranching communities to help protect family farms from mounting development pressure.
 Founded in 1980, the Marin Agricultural Land Trust (MALT) was the first land trust in the country focused on protecting farmland — an idea that has since been replicated around the world.

 Because there are so many women farmers and ranchers to celebrate in our community, it’s difficult to spotlight a select few.
-But here are two of the women-owned farm stands in Marin County for you to stop by and support.
+But here are three of the women-owned farm stands in Marin County for you to stop by and support.
 With the spring season now underway, these women are hard at work growing and raising food for our tables, so it’s time to plan your next visit.

 Jessica McIssac, Pasture Fresh Eggs

 Jessica McIssac is the founder and operator of Pasture Fresh Eggs, a distributor of organic eggs for five families within the Petaluma area.
 You might have seen her products while shopping at the North Bay’s Whole Food locations.
 Their products are truly pasture-raised, as the laying hens are never locked indoors and have 24-hour access to fresh Marin County grass.
-You’ll find these delicious, sustainably-raised eggs as well as homemade jams, honey, baked goods, chocolate treats, granola, bath supplies, succulent plants, and seasonally fresh flowers at her roadside farm stand (directions below).

 Jessica also supports the family’s dairy business and the stewardship of the 219-acre McIssac Ranch (where the farm stand is located), protected by MALT in 1991.
 A mother of three kids and an active member of the Tomales community, it’s remarkable what this she accomplishes on any given day of the week — an invaluable member of the local agricultural community.